jefflipp/Project_TASER/READme.md

 - Noah - build out Twitter API
 - Alex - build out Flickr API
 - Jeff - build out YouTube API
+- Use Mongo & Express to build an API and a front-end that consumes it
+- Create an API using at least 2 related models, one of which should be a user
+- Include all major CRUD functions in a RESTful API for at least one of those models
+- Consume your own API.
+Your front end can be made with HTML/CSS and jQuery, or EJS
+- Add authentication to your API to restrict access to appropriate users
+- Craft thoughtful user stories together, as a team
+- Manage team contributions and collaboration using a standard Git flow on Github
+- Layout and style your front-end with clean & well-formatted CSS
+- Deploy your application online so it's publically accessible